jhannes/logevents/README.md

 If you want to ensure that your configuration is loaded before anything else happens, you can use the Java Service Loader framework.

-1. Create a class that implements `LogeventsConfigurator`
+1. Create a class that implements <a href="https://jhannes.github.io/logevents/apidocs/org/logevents/LogEventConfigurator.html">`LogeventsConfigurator`</a>
-2. Create a file in `META-INF/services/org.logevents.Configurator`
+2. Create a file in `META-INF/services/org.logevents.LogEventConfigurator`
    containing the qualified class name of your configurator.

 For example: